County Economic Conditions

 Download County Quarterly Economic Indicators (spreadsheet)

-Maui County continued to experience the impacts of the August 8, 2023 wildfires.
-Maui County saw decreases in visitor arrivals, lost jobs, and faced a higher unemployment rate in the fourth quarter of 2023 compared to the same quarter in 2022.
-Honolulu, Hawaii, and Kauai counties saw increases in visitor arrivals, gained jobs, and experienced lower unemployment rates during the same quarter.
-The value of private building permits increased in Hawaii County but decreased in Honolulu, Maui, and Kauai counties in the fourth quarter of 2023 compared to the same quarter in 2022
+Maui County continued to experience the impacts of the August 8, 2023 wildfires through the first quarter of 2024.
+Maui County saw continued decreases in visitor arrivals and lost jobs, and faced a higher unemployment rate in the first quarter of 2024 compared to the same quarter in 2023.
+Honolulu and Kauai counties saw increases in visitor arrivals, gained jobs, and experienced lower unemployment rates during the same quarter, while Hawaii County gained jobs and experienced lower unemployment but saw lower visitor arrivals.
+The value of private building permits increased in Honolulu and Kauai counties but decreased in Hawaii and Maui counties in the first quarter of 2024 compared to the same quarter in 2023.

-In the fourth quarter of 2023, the unemployment rate in Honolulu decreased 1.3 percentage point from 3.7 percent to 2.4 percent; the unemployment rate in Hawaii County decreased 1.5 percentage point from 4.0 percent to 2.5 percent; and the unemployment rate in Kauai County decreased 1.3 percentage point from 3.6 percent to 2.3 percent.
-The unemployment rate in Maui County increased 2.7 percentage points from 3.6 percent to 6.3 percent
+In the first quarter of 2024, the unemployment rate in Honolulu decreased 0.3 of a percentage point from 2.9 percent to 2.6 percent; the unemployment rate in Kauai County decreased 0.4 of a percentage point from 2.8 percent to 2.4 percent; and the unemployment rate in Hawaii County decreased 0.4 of a percentage point from 3.2 percent to 2.8 percent.
+The unemployment rate in Maui County increased 2.4 percentage points from 3.0 percent to 5.4 percent.

 Back